nuts-foundation/nuts-specification/rfc/rfc021-vp_token-grant-type.md

      &assertion=eyJhbGciOiJFUzI1NiIsImtpZCI6IjE2In0.
      eyJpc3Mi[...omitted for brevity...].
      J9l-ZhwP[...omitted for brevity...]
-     &presentation_submission= {..}
+     &presentation_submission=%7B...omitted for brevity...%7D
      &scope=a_scope

 ## 3.1 Assertion Encoding

 The assertion parameter can either be encoded in JSON or JWT.
 The Authorization Server determines the encoding by adding the correct parameters to the Authorization Server metadata [RFC8414]].
-The following parameter MUST be added:

-* `vp_formats`: An object defining the formats and proof types of Verifiable Presentations and Verifiable Credentials that a Verifier supports as stated by §9 of the OpenID for Verifiable Presentations specification [OpenID4VP].
+The `vp_formats` parameter MUST be added.
+It MUST contain an object defining the formats and proof types of Verifiable Presentations and Verifiable Credentials that a Verifier supports as stated by §9 of the OpenID for Verifiable Presentations specification [OpenID4VP].

 ## 4. JWT Format and Processing Requirements

 In order to issue an access token response as described in OAuth 2.0 [RFC6749], the Authorization Server MUST validate the VP.
 The validation requirements are split into three paragraphs.
 The first paragraph describes the requirements that apply to all VP's.
 The second paragraph describes the requirements that apply to JWT encoded VP's.
-The third paragraph describes the requirements that apply to JSON encoded VP's.
+The third paragraph describes the requirements that apply to JSON-LD encoded VP's.

 ### 4.1 General processing requirements

 1. The Authorization Server MUST validate the Presentation Submission according to section 6 of the Presentation Exchange [PE] specification.
 2. The Authorization Server MUST validate the VP and Presentation Submission according to section 6.1 of the Presentation Exchange [PE] specification.
-3. The Presentation Submission MUST be an answer to the Presentation Definition that corresponds with the requested scope.
+3. The Presentation Submission MUST fulfill the Presentation Definition that corresponds with the requested scope.
    How an Authorization Server determines the Presentation Definition based on scope is out of scope of this specification.
 4. A clock skew of no more than 5 seconds MAY be applied when validating the Verifiable Presentation.